cado-security/product-help/docs/cado/discovery-import/m365-logs.md

 ## Introduction

-The Cado platform supports acquiring and processing the following logs from Microsoft 365 and Entra ID:
+The / Forensic Acquisition and Investigation platform supports acquiring and processing the following logs from Microsoft 365 and Entra ID:

 - Microsoft 365 Unified Audit Log (UAL)
 - Entra ID Audit logs